HOMEWARD BOUND #TeamHB6 (2021)

 Please keep an eye out for any links to crowdfunding campaigns in the bios below, and support these amazing women in their fundraising efforts if you can!
 Opportunities to sponsor or support women with scholarship packages remain open.
 If you are interested please contact us.

-#TeamHB6’s online program will commence online in March 2021.
+#TeamHB6’s online program commenced online in March 2021.
 We await conditions for safe global travel to announce dates for their Antarctic voyage.

 Ximena Aguilar Vega